History of Poles in the United States: Poles and the American Catholic Church

 Parishes in Poland were generally out of the parishioners' hands.
-Catholicism had existed for hundreds of years in Poland, and local nobles (and taxes) were the main financiers of churches.
+Catholicism had existed for a millennium in Poland, and local nobles (and taxes) were the main financiers of churches.
 This contrasted with the United States, where the creation of churches relied on immigrants from largely peasant backgrounds.
 Polish parishes in the United States were generally funded by members of Polish fraternal organizations, the PNA and Polish Roman Catholic Union of America (PRCNU) being the two largest.
 Members paid dues to belong to these groups.
 The groups were mutual aid organizations which provided members with financial assistance during times of need, but also gave money to churches.
 Church committeemen were often leaders in the Polish fraternal societies also.
 Parishioners who did not pay membership fees were still able to attend mass at the churches, but were viewed as freeloaders for not paying pew rent.
 The committeemen who ran and handled funds for the fraternal organizations agreed to have Catholic bishops appoint priests and claim property rights to their churches, but wanted to keep their power over church decisions.
 Galush noted that through the election of church committeemen and direct payment of church expenses, parishioners had grown accustomed to a democratic leadership style, and suggests that this created the ongoing struggle with clergy expecting more authority.
 In one example, Bishop Ignatius Frederick Horstmann, of the Roman Catholic Diocese of Cleveland, ordered a Polish American priest, Hipolyte Orlowski, to appoint church committeemen instead of holding elections.
 Orlowski ignored Hortmann's order.
 Hortmann criticized Orlowski, and wrote "an irate letter" asking "Why do the Poles always cause trouble in this regard?"